CATCHING UP WITH LILITH

 LILITH BEGONE LULLABY CONNECTIONS

 And it is said that Lilith is responsible for infant mortality and even abortion.
 Irish novelist James Joyce cast her as the “patron of abortions.”
 Yes, I am sure these are old tales that try and explain what we know now in this modern age, but we are working in myth and story here.
 And this makes me second guess the berries Daenerys ate while out in the dry grass sea.
 Dany knew the price to be paid for Drogo, and that was the life of her unborn baby Rhaego.
-I have expanded on the sacrifice of Rhaego in this post, as well as expanded this idea to include the other fire dragon women Selyse and Melisandre.

 Remember, the dose makes the poison in ASOIAF world.